mdeutsch193/dodge-the-asteroids/README.md

 Download the repository.
 Execute `javac Simulation.java` to compile and `java Simulation` to run.

 ## Gameplay
 Use A and D to move on the bottom of the screen and try to dodge the falling asteroids.
 Once you hit three asteroids, you lose the game.
-To speed up or slow down the speed of the asteroids, modify the argument to `Thread.sleep` on line
+To speed up or slow down the speed of the asteroids, modify the argument to `Thread.sleep` on line 91 in the Simulation class.